Ben Sasse: Donald Trump

 In March 2018, Sasse criticized Trump for congratulating Vladimir Putin on his election victory, saying, "The president of the United States was wrong to congratulate him, and the White House press secretary was wrong to duck a simple question about whether or not Putin's reelection was free and fair.
 It was not.
 The American people know that, the Russian people know that, and the world knows that.
 The White House refused to speak directly and clearly about this matter; we were weakened as a nation, and a tyrant was strengthened."

 In July 2018, Politico reported that Sasse had "quietly launched a new political non-profit group, fueling speculation that he might launch a Hail Mary bid for president rather than seek another term in the Senate".
 But Politico also reported that Sasse and Trump were talking multiple times each month.

 In January 2019, Sasse was one of 11 Republican senators to vote to advance legislation intended to block Trump's intent to lift sanctions against three Russian companies.

 Sasse has been criticized for lambasting Trump but voting in line with his positions.
 Dick Polman of WHYY criticized Sasse as "all talk, no action", saying that Sasse and other Republicans in Congress "continue to abet and excuse Donald Trump's relentless assaults on democratic norms and the rule of law".
 Jennifer Rubin, in The Washington Post, wrote that Sasse and Republicans "now face voters increasingly upset about corruption and abuse of power, both of which will not abate so long as spineless Republicans hold the majority in both houses".

-Sasse voted to acquit Trump in his first impeachment trial in the Senate over his request of Ukrainian president Volodymyr Zelensky that he start an investigation into political rival Joe Biden.
+Sasse voted to acquit Trump in his first impeachment trial in the Senate over his request of Ukrainian president Volodymyr Zelenskyy that he start an investigation into political rival Joe Biden.
 Sasse said, "It's clear that the president had mixed motives in his decision to temporarily withhold military aid from Ukraine.
 The line between personal and public was not firmly safeguarded."
 He added that removing Trump from office would be bad for the country in the long term and that "removal is the wrong decision".
 During the impeachment trial, Sasse voted not to call witnesses to testify.